 U.S. Department of Education

-The USDE reviews national, regional, and specialized accreditors that oversee federal funding eligibility to ensure that the accrediting body meets specific standards established by Congress.
-Students in institutions or programs accredited by a USDE-recognized agency are eligible for federal financial aid assistance and other needed resources.
-For more information, visit the USDE website.
+The U.S. Department of Education (ED) reviews national, regional, and specialized accreditors that oversee federal funding eligibility to ensure that the accrediting body meets specific standards established by Congress.
+Students in institutions or programs accredited by a ED-recognized agency are eligible for federal financial aid assistance and other needed resources.
+For more information, visit the ED website.

 Council for Higher Education Accreditation